jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-01-05-how-to-replace-a-motor-on-the-geprc-phantom/index.md

 [TODO: video to issue]

-I had a strong reason to believe that I burned the motor, after [my battery fell off during a 4S battery test][todo: link to video].
+I had a strong reason to believe that I burned the motor, after [my battery fell off during a 4S battery test][4].

 The first question you should always ask yourself, if unsure, is: